diffplug/spotless/README.md

 Contributions are welcome, see [the contributing guide](CONTRIBUTING.md) for development info.

+Can format any version of Java, but requires Gradle to be running on JRE 8+.
+If you really want to run Gradle on 6 or 7 that could be done, see [issue #7](https://github.com/diffplug/spotless/issues/7) for details.

 ## Example configurations (from real-world projects)

 Spotless is hosted on jcenter and at plugins.gradle.org.
 [Go here](https://plugins.gradle.org/plugin/com.diffplug.gradle.spotless) if you're not sure how to import the plugin.